Landon-Lamoreaux/CV-And-Lidar-Obstacle-Detection/obstacleimage/README.md

 # Obstacle Image

-Need to install the pcl library and pyrealsense to get everything to work:
+You will need to install the pcl library and pyrealsense to get everything to work:

 ## pcl
 `sudo apt install ros-humble-pcl-ros`